Prosecutors want ex-Rep. Chris Collins to serve nearly 5 years in prison for insider trading case

 Prosecutors from the U.S. Attorney's Office for the Southern District of New York want the judge in the case to give Collins a sentence on the high end of that range.

-Prosecutors in a court filing Monday said, "The Government believes that a sentence at the top end of the Guidelines range is necessary in order to satisy the objectives of [the federal criminal code] and in particular to promote respect for the law, to provide just punishment for the offense, and to achieve general deterrence."
+Prosecutors in their court filing Monday said, "The Government believes that a sentence at the top end of the Guidelines range is necessary in order to satisfy the objectives of [the federal criminal code] and in particular to promote respect for the law, to provide just punishment for the offense, and to achieve general deterrence."

-The filings notes that in April 2018, FBI visited Collins at his home and asked him questions about trading activity in Innate at around the time the drug results became public.
+The filing notes that in April 2018, FBI agents visited Collins at his home and asked him questions about trading activity in Innate around the time the drug results became public.

 "Collins elected to speak with the agents, and to lie to them in order to divert law enforcement from the trail of evidence showing that he and Cameron had committed insider trading," prosecutors wrote.